Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

-The long-term goal of our lab is to develop novel therapeutics based on replication-competent viruses for cancer therapy, focusing on ovarian cancer and multiple myeloma.
+Research in the laboratory of Kah Whye Peng, Ph.D., is aimed at developing novel therapeutics based on replication-competent viruses for cancer therapy, focusing on ovarian cancer and multiple myeloma.

-We are currently working on the oncolytic measles virus (Edmonston strain) and vesicular stomatitis virus (Indiana strain).
-These viruses are tumor selective and have promising antitumor activity.
+Dr. Peng's team is currently working on the oncolytic measles virus (Edmonston strain) and vesicular stomatitis virus (Indiana strain).
+These viruses are tumor selective and have promising anti-tumor activity.

-Our expertise is in clinical translation of these novel therapeutics into the clinic and the first of our recombinant measles virus, genetically modified to express a soluble marker peptide for non-invasive monitoring of viral gene expression (MV-CEA), has recently completed clinical testing.
+The lab's expertise is in translation of these novel therapeutics into clinical practice, and two of its recombinant measles viruses — genetically modified to express reporter genes for noninvasive monitoring of viral gene expression (MV-CEA and MV-NIS) — have recently completed clinical testing.

 The long-term goal of Dr. Peng's laboratory is to develop and test novel anti-cancer therapies for application in clinical settings.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See the peer-reviewed findings I have published as a result of my research.

 Review my research fingerprint, network, grants, projects, publications, Scopus profile, and Altmetrics scores and badges.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.